mohitpai/journey-optimizer.en/help/using/personalization/get-started-dynamic-content.md

 >title="Conditions"
 >abstract="Conditional rules allow you to display multiple content variants in your messages based on profile attributes, contextual events or audience segments."

-Dynamic content allows you to adapt the content of your messages based on conditional rules that can be made up of profile attributes, contextual events or audience segments.
+Dynamic content allows you to adapt the content of your messages based on **conditional rules** that can be made up of profile attributes, contextual events or audience segments.
 Conditional rules are created using a visual rule builder within the Expression Editor, where you can store them for further reuse across your journeys and campaigns.

+Conditional rules can be leveraged into the Email Designer and the expression editor to **create dynamic content** which will adapt to the profiles targeted in your messages.

 ![](assets/conditions-overview.png)